Skip to main content

 Palliative (pronounced pal-lee-uh-tiv) care is specialized medical care for patients with serious illnesses who may be seeking curative treatment and can benefit from extra assistance and supportive care.
 This type of care is focused on providing relief from the symptoms and stress of a serious illness.

-We will work together with your other doctors to manage your symptoms and distress, help you better understand your disease and diagnosis, help you clarify your goals of treatment and your options, support your ability to cope with your illness, assist you in making medical decisions and coordinate with your other doctors.
+We will work together with your other doctors to manage your symptoms and distress, help you better understand your disease and diagnosis, help you clarify your goals of treatment and your options, support your ability to cope with your illness, and assist you in making medical decisions.

 Yes, absolutely.
 Your treatment choices are up to you.
 You can have palliative care at the same time as treatment meant to cure you.